NirajMaharjan007/SnakeV2Java/README.md

 ## Requirements
 - Any Java IDE
 - java version 8+
-- gradle
+- gradle (optional)

-> Note: Use terminal and type gradle run.
+> Note: Use terminal and type gradlew run or gradle run.